alexcolincrawford/Azure-Sentinel-SIEM/README.md

 ## Acknowledgements

    - I give my thanks to Josh Madakor for the invaluable guidance provided throughout this exceptional project, which allowed me to gain hands-on experience with Azure Sentinel SIEM.
-Even though some of the content was outdated, I enjoyed the challenge    of updating it and finding my own solutions to keep it curren
+Even though some of the content was outdated, I enjoyed the challenge    of updating it and finding my own solutions to keep it current
    - The opportunity to explore Azure Sentinel through this project has been immensely educational and I can't wait to truly grasp the power of Sentinel!